microbit-carlos/microbit-bird-activity/docs/activity.md

 <p class="exercise">
 Exercise: <br>
-Can you come up with an "angry" sound for the bird state?
+Can you come up with an "angry" sound for the bird mood?
 What kind of sound would a bird make if they spot a cat?
 </p>